pndmix/atom-pdmsg/README.md

 # install package
 $ apm install atom-rampcode
 ~~~
-Setup instruction for Rampcode can be found at [https://github.com/gabochi/rampcode](https://github.com/gabochi/rampcode).
+- Setup instruction for Rampcode can be found at [https://github.com/gabochi/rampcode](https://github.com/gabochi/rampcode).
+- If you haven't added **pdsend** to your PATH, add the path at this package's settings. `File > Settings > Packages > atom-rampcode`

 ## Usage
-You have to start the rampcode.pd proccess before execute the following commands.
+You have to start the rampcode-XXX.pd proccess before execute the following commands.

 ![preview-image](https://raw.githubusercontent.com/pndmix/atom-rampcode/master/assets/atom-rampcode.gif)